The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

 Usually, the first step is a blood sample from the mother.
 If you are found to be a carrier of one of these syndromes, the next step is to see if the father is also a carrier of the same syndrome.

 For Fragile X syndrome, no blood needs to be drawn from the father.

 By analyzing the DNA present in a pregnant woman’s blood, non-invasive prenatal diagnostic techniques now make it possible to detect with great certainty if the embryo has an abnormality related to the number of chromosomes as early as the 10th week of pregnancy.

 Current chromosomal diagnoses have been decisively complemented by molecular genetic techniques that allow the highly reliable identification of structural abnormalities that could not, or only with difficulty, be diagnosed by light microscopy.

 Studying the impact of genetic variation on cognitive, social, emotional, and behavioral development can help to understand and identify early markers of developmental risk and the factors that mediate this risk.

-Although for many genetic syndromes, today, there is no cure to eradicate them completely, there are treatments that help improve the quality of life and improve some symptoms.
+Although for many genetic syndromes today, there is no cure to eradicate them, there are treatments that help improve the quality of life and improve some symptoms.